24 February 2021

 - Risk Management Policy – establishes expectations for how risk should be identified, assessed, documented and managed

-- Information Security Policy – forms the basis for establishing effective controls that protect the Archives' computing facilities, human resources and intellectual property
+- Information Security Policy – forms the basis for establishing effective controls that protect the NAA's computing facilities, human resources and intellectual property

-The Executive Board, with support from the Chief Information Governance Officer, has a function of the Information Governance Committee with the formal responsibility for information governance oversight and coordination of the Archives' information and data management frameworks, strategies and policies.
+The Director-General of the NAA, Chief Information Officer (Chair) and the Chief Information Governance Officer (CIGO), form the membership of the Information and Data Governance Committee (IDGC).
+The committee has formal responsibility for information and data governance oversight and coordination of the NAA’s information and data management frameworks, strategies and policies.

 The Committee’s terms of reference and quarterly reports are available on the Infonet.